dvicoben/slophep/README.md

     - Also add it to FF implementation documentation/docstrings
 - [x] Easier binning predictions
     - At moment need to provide boundaries for single bin to get prediction for that bin, plan to improve this to return predictions for all the range from a provided binning scheme
+- [x] Errorbands / Sampling
+    - Ideally should be able provide some covariance matrix for FFs (and WCs) to resample from and generate confidence bands